 Plagiarism

-Plagiarism is taking the words, ideas, and even structure of another person’s writing, whether from a website, tutor, video, blog, print source, or an essay written by someone else; claiming authorship for it; and submitting it for a grade.
-Writers must always cite any material (except what is common knowledge) taken from a source and included in their writing, whether it be quoted directly or paraphrased.
+Plagiarism is taking the words, ideas, and even structure of another person’s writing (whether from a website, tutor, video, blog, print source, or essay written by someone else) and claiming authorship for it, and then submitting it for a grade.
+Writers must always cite any material (except what is common knowledge) which is taken from a source and included in their writing, whether it be quoted directly or paraphrased.
 Students should never submit one essay, even a refashioned version of it, for multiple courses.
 Students who submit plagiarized assignments will be subject to an honor code violation, as outlined in the WHS Student Handbook, and will receive a zero for the assignment.

-On the first violation of the WHS Academic Honor Code only, students may request to redo the assignment (or an alternate) for a maximum grade of 50.
-Any subsequent violations will not be eligible for resubmission.
+On the first violation of the WHS Academic Honor Code, students may request to redo the assignment (or an alternate) for a maximum grade of 50.
+Any subsequent Honor Code violation will receive a grade of 0 and will not be eligible for resubmission.

 Classroom Management